catalystneuro/neuroconv/docs/catalogue/catalogue.rst

 `shenoy-lab-to-nwb <https://github.com/catalystneuro/shenoy-lab-to-nwb>`_
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-These pipelines were built for the `Dr. Krishna Shenoy's lab at Stanford <https://npsl.sites.stanford.edu>`_ and illustrate conversion of extracellular recordings from Utah arrays and Neuropixels in primates.
+These pipelines were built for `Dr. Krishna Shenoy's lab at Stanford <https://npsl.sites.stanford.edu>`_ and illustrate conversion of extracellular recordings from Utah arrays and Neuropixels in primates.

 `brody-lab-to-nwb <https://github.com/catalystneuro/brody-lab-to-nwb>`_